NaveenM-IOT0804/cover-page-design/README.md

 ## Result:
-Successfully designed a website to display the cover page of the book "Responsive Web Design with HTML5 and CSS
+Successfully designed a website to display the cover page of the book Responsive Web Design with HTML5 and CSS